 Highlighting how your workload has increased is definitely a good route to take when asking for a pay increase.

-If you’re paid hourly, this won’t apply to you on the basis that how much you get paid is determined by how many hours you work each month.
+In the UK, if you’re paid hourly, this won’t apply to you on the basis that how much you get paid is determined by how many hours you work each month.
 If you’re on a salary though, overtime is definitely something to consider.
 Often, there’s an expectation that employees will stay late if meetings overrun, if their work isn’t finished by the end of the day (even if it’s due to factors out of their control), or if they’re otherwise needed in the workplace.
 The issue is, when you’re on a salary, you won’t be paid for this overtime.
 If you regularly have to stay late and your pay stays stagnant, you’re being underpaid.
 You may wish to take a look at a resource like this exempt vs non exempt guide useful to help you work out whether you are entitled to overtime pay before you agree to the work, especially if money is your motivation behind taking on the additional hours.

 Asking For a Pay Rise